 He was granted early release by the King of Thailand having excelled as a Muay Thai boxer in inter-prison tournaments.
 But back in the UK and a decade later - with his demons resurfacing - Billy's past caught up with him.
-He was caught and convicted of a bizarre burglary, carried out in his underpants while high, and was despatched to HMP Walton under then home secretary Theresa May's three-strikes rule.
+He was caught and convicted of a burglary and was despatched to HMP Walton under then home secretary Theresa May's three-strikes rule.
 Billy has spent almost twenty-two years in various prisons, but since then, he has not only survived cancer, but also gone on to become a powerful advocate of boxing and anti-knife crime initiatives in the Liverpool area, training young boxers.

 A Prayer Before Dawn was made into a film directed by Jean-Stephane Sauvaire and starring Joe Cole, of Peaky Blinders' fame.
 The film premiered at the Cannes Film Festival in 2017, but by the time it went on general release, Billy was back in prison in the UK.

 In this follow-up to Billy's first international bestseller, an autobiography set largely in Thailand's infamous prison system, Billy sets out to explore his experience of childhood abuse that would lead to a life of drug addiction and near-constant incarceration.
 After Billy's sentence in Klong Prem prison was commuted as a result of his extraordinary success as a Muay Thai boxer, he returned to the UK.